 Designing Modeled Event Meshes

-You can use Runtime Event Manager to create and maintain models of event flows and full event meshes.
+You use Runtime Event Manager to create and maintain models of event flows.
 A modeled event mesh represents an actual event mesh or event flow operating in a specific runtime environment.
-Modeled event meshes help you define and visualize event flows between publishing and subscribing applications within an event-driven architecture (EDA).
+Modeled event meshes help you define and visualize event flows between publishing and subscribing applications within your event-driven architecture (EDA).

 You create modeled event meshes within environments.
 Environments in PubSub+ Cloud represent the runtime environments within your organization.
 For example, you may have several development environments for different lines of business, testing environments, a staging environment, and a production environment.
 You can create modeled event meshes with the same name in different environments to represent the deployment of applications as they are operationally promoted to runtime event brokers in higher level environments.